luccahuguet/yazelix/README.md

 - I daily drive this, and will change it according to my needs, keeping it updated and improving it
 - Zero conflict keybindings, very powerful sidebar (learning yazi is a process, but you can do very cool stuff)

+## Troubleshooting

+- If it's not working, try upgrading yazi and zellij to the latest version

 ## Possible Improvements

 - Yazelix will only detect helix if it's adjacent to the sidebar.
 A minor thing.